huawei-openlab/oct/NETWORK.md

 ## Test case design

 Container network test case will be designed from two dimensions, test methods and container network model.
+In different container network circumstance, different test methods will be used to mensurate the network performance.
+For example, we can test weave network performance through iperf.

 ### Test methods